 “Because you’re a priestess?”

 “No.” She looked away from the Goddess.
-“Goda and I are bound together by fate in a manner that I cannot freely explain to you, because it’s in a manner that the Holy Mother disapproves of, a manner ill-suited for a priestess.
+“Goda and I are bound together by fate in a manner which I cannot freely explain to you, because it’s in a manner that the Holy Mother disapproves of, one ill-suited for a priestess.
 Though I had hoped that through years of prayer, I would have been able to cut this thread that held us hostage to each other, I realize now that it isn’t true.
 The moment that I saw Goda’s face yesterday, every old emotion erupted in me.
 I had ungodly thoughts.
 We never know what we can tolerate until we’re tested, I suppose.”

 Kanna hesitated, not sure how much was appropriate to ask.
 “Were the two of you…married or something like that?” she guessed.